wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

 3. If you are prompted to accept the change to *InstallationPolicy* value of the repository, accept [A] Yes to all modules by typing 'A' and pressing **Enter** for each module.

-4. List all of your DLP policies by executing the following command in the **Windows PowerShell** command line tool: **Get-AdminDlpPolicy**
+4. List all of your DLP policies by executing the following command in the **Windows PowerShell** command-line tool: **Get-AdminDlpPolicy**

     ![Command](../media/12a-command.png)